-Leopard geckos generally don’t dig for no reason, so if you find that your leopard gecko is, then chances are that there’s something going on with them that you don’t know about yet.
+Leopard geckos generally don’t dig for no reason.
+If you notice your leopard gecko digging excessively, it’s possible something’s going on with them.
 Because there’s not one specific reason for why they do this, I’m going to go over all of the reasons that I know could potentially be the culprit for this behavior so that hopefully you can find some clarity.

 I can definitely see why watching your leopard gecko start digging out of nowhere could be a bit worrisome, but luckily, none of the reasons I just listed should cause you too much worry.
 To give you a better idea for why they do each reason with ways on how to fix some of these reasons, I’m going to go over each one so that you can do just that.
 Without further ado, let’s get into it.